The fashion industry has been making headlines in the last few years, and not for the right reasons.

 It is no secret that fast fashion falls short of individuality; with everyone on a personal quest to let their own style shine through, shopping at vintage stores has become the perfect solution.
 It doesn’t matter if you stumble across an item in the back of your grandma’s closet, when browsing online shops like Depop, or by rummaging through boxes at vintage stores, it’s is impossible not to fall in love with statement pieces when they cost so little.

 Arguably the biggest problem with vintage shopping is how to keep your look up-to-date, without falling into the fast fashion trap.
 You may be wondering how whether you can turn some mom jeans into a summer staple.
 Luckily, many stores use vintage fabrics to recreate modern styles, where jeans can be reborn as shorts in the store window.
+(Urban Outfitters actually has a great clothing line called Urban Renewal that upcycles old clothing).
 This means that timeless pieces are never far away, and you can always turn to Instagram for some vintage inspiration.

 There is nothing more satisfying than clearing old clothes out of your closet.
 Before you open the trash can, consider where they might end up.
 According to the US Environmental Protection Agency, in 2014 alone over 16 million tons of clothing in the United States was thrown away, with 10 million tons being sent straight to landfill.
 What may seem like a few pieces of fabric in the trash can adds up to a much more damaging figure.
 Fast fashion is undoubtedly to blame for this, but the idea that some items of clothing should be worn only once before being thrown away is an attitude that must be debunked.
 We may not feel as though we have a choice when societal pressures are so high, but it doesn’t have to be this way.